You can monitor any version of Sybase IQ with Database Visibility.

 User Permissions for Sybase IQ

-To monitor with a non-DBA account, you need the following:
+To monitor with a non-DBA account, you need:

 - User account with SERVER OPERATOR system privilege.